What is Azure Integration Account?

 If you are familiar with BizTalk Server or Microsoft Azure BizTalk Services, the Enterprise Integration features are easy to use because most concepts are similar.
 One major difference is that Enterprise Integration Pack uses Integration Accounts to simplify the storage and management of artifacts used in B2B communications.

-Create an Integration Account
+Create an Azure Integration Account

 In Azure Portal, and Click “+NEW” and choose “Enterprise Integration”.
 Select “Integration Account”.